ZHTang29/tp/docs/DeveloperGuide.md

 **MSS**

 1. Chef requests for help
-2. Book shows a list of all commands, what they do, and example usage
+2. Book shows a list of the descriptions and example usages of all commands

     Use case ends.